 Obtaining evidence of your Resident Return visa will incur a charge.

-See: Visa Evidence Charge
+See: Visa Labels

 Your visa is linked electronically to the passport details provided in your visa application.
 You can view your visa online using Visa Entitlement Verification Online (VEVO).
-VEVO is a free internet service available 24 hours a day, seven days a week.
+VEVO is a free online service available 24 hours a day, seven days a week.
 It allows you, and your employer or education provider, to view your visa details online.

 See: Visa Entitlement Verification Online (VEVO)

-See: Resident Return FAQ
+Resident Return FAQ

 If you have read all of the available information, and you still require help, contact us with your enquiry.